 By Adam Estelle, Project Engineer for the Copper Development Association

+Fitness Centers are turning to Antimicrobial Copper touches surfaces to protect athletes 24/7.
 Superbugs can be career enders for athletes, whether they’re on a little league team or a professional team.
 Simple daily actions such as opening doors and lockers, flushing toilets and turning on faucets expose athletes to surfaces that can harbor bacteria for weeks or even months.
-To combat these often antibiotic-resistant bacteria, sports facilities have begun installing copper fixtures and gym equipment due to its scientifically proven ability to kill greater than 99.9 percent of bacteria within two hours of contact.
+To combat these often antibiotic-resistant bacteria, fitness centers have begun installing antimicrobial copper touch surfaces by Black Iron Strength® on strength equipment due to its scientifically proven ability to kill greater than 99.9 percent of bacteria within two hours of contact.

 The Los Angeles King’s sports center, the Gilmour Academy Ice Arena and Grinnell Regional Medical Center’s Paul W. Ahrens Fitness Center have installed copper and copper alloys in highly-trafficked areas, including exercise equipment handles, push and pull plates and doorknobs, as a simple and cost-effective way to protect athletes.
 Unlike other materials, products made from antimicrobial copper materials continuously kill bacteria transferred by touch in between regular cleanings, even after repeated contaminations.